rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ## Laptop or Base Station Computer

-You will need a laptop which can run Ubuntu 16.04 and ROS to communicate with the MAV over WiFi.
-If you are new to Linux, and want to also use windows, I would recommend dual booting your computer rather than using a virtual machine.
+You will need a laptop which can run Ubuntu 16.04 or 18.04 with ROS to communicate with the MAV over the ground station wireless network.
+If you are new to Linux, and want to retain access to Windows, I would recommend dual booting your computer rather than using a virtual machine.
+ROS networking can be problematic from a virtual environment.

 ## Joystick

-The Joystick is not technically a required component, because it is possible to control your MAV over command line.
+The Joystick is not technically a required component because it is possible to control your MAV from the command line.
 It does make things easier, however.
 We recommend XBOX 360 controllers and have default parameters set for the XBOX configuration.
 Other joysticks are supported, but you may need to perform custom axis and button mappings.

 # Wiring diagram

 Below is an example wiring diagram for a multirotor using a MSI Cubi as an onboard computer.
-This diagram also includes the motor power switch, which allows for the sensors, flight controller and onboard computer to be power on while the motors are off.
-This is a safer way to work on the aircraft as the motors are unable to spin while the switch is off.
+This diagram also includes the motor power switch, which allows for the sensors, flight controller, and onboard computer to be powered on while the motors are off.
+This is a safer way to test sensors, code, etc. as the motors are unable to spin while the switch is off.

 ![Wiring Diagram](images/Wiring_Diagram.png)